-The supplemental services that we plan to offer La Veta Village residents as needs arise include:
+The basic supplemental services that we hope to offer La Veta Village residents as needs arise include:

 Advanced personal care assistance levels

-Home Health Care through a partnership with Mountain Creek Home Health
+Home Health Care, usually temporary and intermittent, through a partnership with local Home Health Care agencies

 Hospice and palliative care though a partnership with Sangre de Cristo Hospice